redbeardymcgee/podbox/README.md

 ## Cockpit -> https://ip-addr:9090

 > [!WARNING] Disable the firewall if you are lazy
-> Exposing ports for other services can be exhausting
+> Exposing ports for other services can be exhausting and I have not learned
+> how to do this for containers properly.
+Each container may need a new rule
+> for something, not sure.
 > ```bash
 > systemctl disable --now firewalld
 > ```